Blanton, William Spencer(born: 1878 - died: April 6, 1945)

-Reverend William Spencer Blanton was a Baptist minister, an educator, and an education leader.
-He was born in Woodford County, KY, the oldest of eight children born to John and Eliza Woodley Blanton, and according to the 1880 U.S. Federal Census, the family lived in Versailles, KY.
-William S. Blanton attended the colored school in Versailles and was a teacher at the school while studying at Kentucky State Normal School [a teacher training school, now Kentucky State University].
-He was a 1906 graduate of Kentucky State Normal and also a graduate of Simmons University (Kentucky), and he was earning his master's degree at the University of Cincinnati when he died in 1945 [source: "The Late W. S. Blanton," Kentucky Negro Educational Association Journal, October-November 1945, v.
-17, no. 1, p.
+Reverend William Spencer Blanton was a Baptist minister, educator, and educational leader.
+Born in Woodford County, KY, the oldest of eight children born to John and Eliza Woodley Blanton, where, according to the 1880 U.S. Federal Census, the family lived in Versailles.
+William attended the colored school in Versailles and was a teacher at the school while studying at Kentucky State Normal School [a teacher training school, now Kentucky State University].
+He was a 1906 graduate of Kentucky State Normal and also a graduate of Simmons University (Kentucky), and working on his master's degree at the University of Cincinnati when he died in 1945 [source: "The Late W. S. Blanton," Kentucky Negro Educational Association Journal, October-November 1945, vol. 17, no. 1, p.
 12].

-Blanton had twice served as president of the Kentucky Negro Educational Association, 1935-1936 and 1936-1937, and he was chairman of the College and High School Department in the mid-1920s.
+Blanton had twice served as president of the Kentucky Negro Educational Association, 1935-1936 and 1936-1937, and chaired the College and High School Department in the mid-1920s.
 He was a member of the Kentucky Negro Educational Association Board of Directors as early as 1916 [source: Proceedings of the Kentucky Negro Educational Association, April 25-28, 1916, p.
 1].
 Blanton was also a Mason.